LIPS-scheme/lips/REFERENCE.md

 (bytevector-copy v start)
 (bytevector-copy v start end)

-Function and return new vector from start to end.
+Returns a new vector from start to end.
 If no start and end is provided whole vector is copied and returned.
 ```